Killing vector field: Definition

 This condition is expressed in covariant form.
 Therefore, it is sufficient to establish it in a preferred coordinate system in order to have it hold in all coordinate systems.

 Examples

 Killing field on the circle

-The vector field on a circle that points clockwise and has the same length at each point is a Killing vector field, since moving each point on the circle along this vector field simply rotates the circle.
+The vector field on a circle that points counterclockwise and has the same magnitude at each point is a Killing vector field, since moving each point on the circle along this vector field simply rotates the circle.